jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet, the relative safety, abundant resources, and pleasant weather was soon to be a happy memory.

 Our adaptable hands, feet, cognition, and tools, allowed early modern humans to navigate most any environmental challenge on the African game board.
-That also meant after so many millions of years, various forms of humanity, nature finally created a human ready to venture across the world.
+That also meant, after so many millions of years and various forms of humanity, nature finally created a human ready to venture across the world.

-Or perhaps its better to say, technology had evolved the perfect match to seed itself worldwide.
+Or perhaps it's better to say, technology had evolved the perfect match to seed itself worldwide.
 And the bits of clay that ventured out could find much scoreboard success.
 And out we went!

 There were waves of Out of Africa homo sapien migrations.
-We got to Eurasia 125,000-100,000 years ago, Australia around 65,000 years ago, the Americas about 15,000 years ago, and remote islands such as Hawaii, Easter Island, Madagascar, and New Zealand in the years 300 to 1280.
-At each place, homo sapiens gradually replaced or interbreed with local populations.
+We got to Eurasia 125,000-100,000 years ago, Australia around 65,000 years ago, the Americas about 15,000 years ago, and remote islands such as Hawaii, Easter Island, Madagascar, and New Zealand between the years 300 to 1280.
+At each place, homo sapiens gradually mixed with, absorbed, or outlasted local populations.

 The timing is still debated among scientists.
 Unfortunately there was no written history back then, so piecing together events will always be difficult.
 But the Great Leap Forward and Out of Africa migrations were probably mutually reinforcing processes.
 Better cognition enabled migration, which created new selective pressures and opportunities that further refined human culture and tools.
 Rather than one causing the other, they likely fed into each other—a positive feedback loop where cognitive advances enabled exploration, and exploration drove further innovations.

 However it happened, by about 12,000 years ago, archaic humans were effectively gone.
 But for trace amounts of old DNA (about 1-5%), all humans were now purely homo sapiens with endless DNA varieties possible but still with relatively consistent nature, physiology, and culture.
-While our bits of clay were destined to be continually remixed, they would never fundamentally different.
+While our bits of clay were destined to be continually remixed, they would never be fundamentally different.

-By mixing the genotype and phenotype of humans, humans could mimic nature and create evolved evermore varied technology.
+By mixing genotype and phenotype variation, humans were doing what life always does—producing evolved variations—only now with their extended phenotype, technology, as the medium.
 Meaning homo sapiens kept adapting our cultures and co-evolving tools to nearly every game board on Earth.
 From north to south, desert to jungle, chilling cold to sweating heat, our adaptability let us outpace the sand clock and keep scoring points of procreation around the world.

 Now the extended phenotype—technology—had the uniformity it needed in humans to sprout across the globe.
-Once it got hold, it's ecosystem spread like wildfire, even during the bouts of artificial selection we subjected to it.
+Once it got hold, its ecosystem spread like wildfire, even during the bouts of harmful artificial selection we subjected it to.

 ## Chapter 10—Planting, Building, and Playing The New Game